fruit/sfDoctrineTablePlugin/README.markdown

 before existing one.
   This happens due to aliases are generated based on component name.

-  For example model owns 2 relations Company and Category:
+  For example model owns 2 relations "Company" and "Category":

     [yaml]
     ---